-2.30 The Designated Safeguarding Lead
+The Designated Safeguarding Lead

-There is a named senior person in each of our schools who is the designated teacher for child protection, who is responsible for co-ordinating child protection issues within the school and for liaising with other services.
+There is a named senior person in school who is the designated teacher for child protection on site at all times, who is responsible for co-ordinating child protection issues within the school and for liaising with other services.
+See below for named persons

-The Designated safeguarding lead for Child Protection will be released to attend specialised child protection training, which will be up-dated at least every two years.
+When the Designated safeguarding lead for Child Protection is released to attend specialised child protection training, which will be up-dated at least every two years, there is a named DSL who is contactable.